GCI - New Age and Ecumenical Connections

-GCI has involved themselves with the ecumenical movement and endorsed several New Age authors.
-Their articles and studies often use New Age terms; i.e., "transformed," "change agent," "paradigm," "hearing the voice of God," "networking," "visualization," etc. (See: New Age Terms in the Church)
+Grace Community International has involved themselves with the ecumenical movement and endorsed several New Age authors.
+Their articles and studies often use New Age terms; i. e., "transformation," "change agent," "paradigm," "paradigm shift," "quantum shift," "hearing the voice of God," "networking," "vision," "visualization," "catch the vision," "cast a vision," "purpose," "facilitate," etc. (Also see: New Age Terms in the Church)

-(NOTE: Grace Communion International was formerly known as Worldwide Church of God founded by Herbert Armstrong).
+(NOTE: Grace Communion International was formerly known as Worldwide Church of God founded by Herbert Armstrong.
+For more info see NOTE at bottom.)

 GCI church services include a potpourri of belief styles, including tongues speaking1 and other emotional gestures which are prevalent in Pentecostal, Four Square Gospel, and modern Charismatic churches.